 Reviewers are expected to inform the communicating editor of any potential conflict of interest.

-It is the responsibility of reviewers to maintain confidentiality of the manuscript, and not to disclose information about the manuscript to other persons, even close colleagues.
+It is the responsibility of reviewers to maintain the confidentiality of the manuscript, and not to disclose information about the manuscript to other persons, even close colleagues.
 Reviewers are also expected not to use for themselves (or in their own work) any information or result gained from the manuscript, unless they obtain explicit consent from the authors of the manuscript.

-If there is any conflict of interest between an editor and an author, the editor in question will not be involved in the review and the decision processes.
+If there is any conflict of interest between an editor and an author, the editor in question will not be involved in the review and decision processes.

 Anyone suspecting an ethical issue is encouraged to contact the editorial office.